 Therefore, it is important to maintain the voltage in accordance with your project requirements with sensitivity to the materials in use.

 Sometimes you will hear a popping sound.
-Depending on your circumstances this could result in a terrible looking weld and making the welder sputter.
+Depending on your circumstances this could result in a terrible-looking weld and make the welder sputter.
 Always make sure you are using the correct voltage on a MIG welder.